IntelLabs/encrypted-computing-sdk/assembler_tools/hec-assembler-tools/README.md

 ## Outputs

-On a successful run, given a P-ISA kernel in file `filename.csv` (and corresponding memory metadata file), the assmebler generates three files:
+On a successful run, given a P-ISA kernel in file `filename.csv` (and corresponding memory metadata file), the assembler generates three files:

 - `filename.minst`: contains the list of instructions for the MINST queue.
 - `filename.cinst`: contains the list of instructions for the CINST queue.